sammanme/sammanme/README.md

 # samson-akinola
-My github
+My GitHub.
 Hello, you are welcome here.